michaelkamprath/eater-sap-1-improvements/lcd-display/README.md

 ## Stability Issues
 While the basic concept of adding this LCD module to the breadboard CPU are pretty straightforward, there is a rather significant stability issues I had to solve.
 The issue was a combination of the LCD Module's enable line being sensitive to triggering on the falling and and general signal integrity issues caused by the growing size of my breadboard CPU.
 Basically, noise in both the `CLK` and `MDi` lines would separately have noisy (enough) transitions between `LOW` and `HIGH` that the LCD module would see multiple falling edges.
 This noise is caused by the inductance of long wires in my large breadboard layout.
 In the case of `MDi`, I route it through the power rail bus in the middle of the breadboard layout along side the data bus.
 That's nearly a half meter of breadboard power rail.
 The falling edge of the `MDi` signal had a very distinct "second hump" as current from the collapsing magnetic field around the `MDi` bus rails created a second voltage spike.
 The LCD module would see this as a second trigger when reading in data.

 To address the noise on the `MDi` trailing edge, I simply placed a 1 nF capacity between the `MDi` bus rail (where most the inductance is) and ground.
-This create a small [LC circuit](https://en.wikipedia.org/wiki/LC_circuit) that smooths out the transition from `HIGH` to `LOW` (and vice versa) in the `MDi` line, but it does have the effect of lengthening the transition time.
+This create a small [LC circuit](https://en.wikipedia.org/wiki/LC_circuit) based on the inductance (`L`) of the bus rail and capacitance (`C`) of the added capacitor.
+Th `LC` circuit smooths out the transition from `HIGH` to `LOW` (and vice versa) in the `MDi` line, but it does have the effect of lengthening the transition time.
 I measured the transition with an oscilloscope and found it now takes about 140 nanoseconds.
 This means that my breadboard computer now has a maximum frequency of about 7 MHz.
 I'm currently running PUTEY-1 at about 4 KHz, so I find that margin acceptable.